swaathi317/swaathi317/README.md

 ### Hi there 👋

 I'm Swaathi (she/her), a graduate student specializing in Big Data.
-I'm also a Data Engineer Intern at Cittabase where I build Cloud Data Pipelines and BI Dashboards for Analytics.

-🔭 Previously I was a Full Stack Developer and I love building applications from scratch.

-👯 I’m looking to collaborate on interesting Data Science/Engineering projects.
+I have experience in Full-Stack Development and Data Engineering.
+As a flexible technologist, I bring a special viewpoint to developing end-to-end solutions for challenging issues.
+I have a background in software engineering and a strong grasp of creating web applications with modern frameworks like React and Node.js.
+Additionally, I have experience designing and constructing cloud data pipelines, which convert raw data into actionable insights by integrating diverse data sources and formats.
+I have a lot of experience creating and optimizing schemas for both SQL and NoSQL databases.
+I have also worked with data warehousing tools like Amazon Redshift and Google BigQuery.
+I thrive as a committed problem solver when I can connect business and technology to produce significant results.